 Buuut – that would be too easy, isn’t it?
 The first step above was – eat what your body needs.
 Therefore, you need that knowledge.
 And that’s a lot to learn, man.

 After you got this knowledge internalized you can decide to stick with this annoying habit if you like.
-Or you throw it out of the window and try to eat intuitive, utilizing what you learned on the way wandered.
-The next challenge ahead is learning to listen to your body – and proving your fears, of getting fat when not in control through tracking, wrong.5
+Or you throw it out of the window and try to eat intuitively, utilizing what you learned on the way wandered.
+The next challenge ahead is learning to listen to your body – and proving your fears, of getting fat when not in control through tracking, wrong.4

 After the first learning phase you should be possible to answer these questions:

-- How can I manage to eat some soulfood each day without abusing this freedom?6
+How can I manage to eat some soulfood each day without abusing this freedom?5

-Phase 2: Build a great relationship with your nutrition
+Phase 2: Build a Relationship with your Nutrition

 Another important step to master is how you see foods.
 While for some this might be easy – others struggle hard with this.